google/kctf/docs/local-testing.md

 evn@evn:~/ctf-directory$ kCTF[ctf=ctf-directory] >
 ```

-To exit from the environment run `deactivate`.
+To exit from the environment, run `deactivate`.

 ### Create a sample local cluster
-To run local challenges, you need to create a local Kubernetes cluster, you can do that by running:
+To run local challenges, you need to create a local Kubernetes cluster.
+Do so by running:
 ```bash
 kctf cluster create local-cluster --start --type kind
 ```

-You should be able to see that worked in the prompt (notice `config=local-cluster`):
+In the prompt, you should be able to see that it worked correctly (notice `config=local-cluster`):
 ```
 evn@evn:~/ctf-directory$ kCTF[ctf=ctf-directory,config=local-cluster] >
 ```

 ### Create basic demo challenge
-To create a challenge from a skelleton you can run the following command:
+To create a challenge from a skeleton, you can run the following command:
 ```bash
 kctf chal create chal-sample && cd chal-sample
 ```

 This creates a sample `pwn` challenge, but you can create `web` or `xss-bot` templates as well with the `--template` parameter.

-You should then notice the prompt detected you are inside a challenge directory (notice `chal=chal-sample`):
+You should then notice that the prompt detected that you are inside of a challenge directory (notice `chal=chal-sample`):
 ```
 evn@evn:~/ctf-directory/chal-sample$ kCTF[ctf=ctf-directory,config=local-cluster,chal=chal-sample] >
 ```